 There is something about green shakshouka that screams comfort, taste, lazy but gourmet mornings.
 It’s simple but festive at the same time, it’s nutritious and easy to make, it’s sharable.
 We had this particular one for our Christmas day brunch, and it hit all the spots.
 And of course, is plant paradox friendly and lectin-free.

 Lectin-free green shakshuka for a nutritious brunch

-Traditionally shakshouka means eggs poached in tomato sauce, and for some time I thought a lectin-free shakshouka was not possible, but then I started to experiment with different green versions and I realized not only a lectin-free shakshouka is possible, it is even better, at least to my taste.
+Traditionally shakshouka means eggs poached in tomato sauce, and for some time I thought a lectin-free shakshouka was not possible, but then I started to experiment with different green versions and I realized not only a lectin-free shakshouka is possible, but it is also even better, at least to my taste.

 You can make it in a cast-iron skillet.
 But I used my 10 inch All-Clad d3 armor stainless steel frying pan.
 This portion can feed two or four people, depending on how hungry everyone is.

 As usual, I’d love to know if you make it and like it, by leaving a review, comment or directly writing me.

 This green shakshuka recipe is part of The Ultimate Lectin-Free Breakfast Guide, Recipe Round-Up, check it out for more tasty and satisfying lectin-free breakfast ideas.